Regiment

 A regiment is a military unit.
-Its role and size varies markedly, depending on the country, service and/or a specialisation.
+Its role and size varies markedly, depending on the country, service, or specialisation.

 In Medieval Europe, the term "regiment" denoted any large body of front-line soldiers, recruited or conscripted in one geographical area, by a leader who was often also the feudal lord in capite of the soldiers.
 Lesser barons of knightly rank could be expected to muster or hire a company or battalion from their manorial estate.

 By the end of the 17th century, infantry regiments in most European armies were permanent units, with approximately 800 men and commanded by a colonel.

 Definitions

 During the modern era, the word "regiment" – much like "corps" – may have two somewhat divergent meanings, which refer to two distinct roles: